Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Don’t drink alcohol.
-If you stop drinking now, you will feel better and live longer.
+People with liver disease should not drink alcohol.
+If you stop drinking, you may feel better and live longer.

-Ask your doctor about medication that can help you quit drinking.
+If alcohol is a problem, ask your provider about medicine that can help you quit drinking.

 Limit canned, dried, packaged, and fast foods.